Sonia V. Otte, DMSc, MMS, PA-C

 As a first-generation Woman of Color, Monge proudly holds a Master of Arts in Communication Studies from CSUSB (2023) and a Bachelor of Arts in Communication from California State University, San Marcos (2017).

-Admissions Coordinator | Instructional Faculty
+Program Coordinator | Instructional Faculty

 Master of Science in Physician Assistant (MSPA) Program

-Maria Goldman, MSPAS, PA-C is a Clinical Coordinator for the Master of Science in Physician Assistant program at California State University – San Bernardino.
+Maria Goldman, MSPAS, PA-C is a Program Coordinator and instructional faculty member for the Master of Science in Physician Assistant program at California State University – San Bernardino.
 Over the past 10 years, she has been practicing as a skilled and dedicated emergency medicine Physician Assistant.
 Her passion for teaching led her to instruct and guide PA students and new graduate PAs in the intricacies of emergency medicine, passing on her knowledge and experience to the next generation of medical professionals.
 She is committed to helping shape future PAs by offering practical insights to students and bridging the gap between theoretical knowledge and real-life scenarios.

 PA Goldman began working in PA education in 2020.
 She helped start the Keck Graduate Institute (KGI) PA program by serving as the Clinical Coordinator and a member of the admissions committee.
 Outside of work, she enjoys spending time with her husband, two young children, and two dogs.
 There is never a dull moment at her house!